Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Historical Sites and Museums

+One of the best ways to make the most of trips with kids is to include a little bit of learning.
 Connecticut’s many historic sites are perfect for learning while still having a fun time.
 We particularly like Weir Farm National Historical Park in Wilton.
-Here, you can wander the beautiful grounds while learning about impressionist artist J. Alden Weir.
+Wander the beautiful grounds while learning about impressionist artist J. Alden Weir.

 Amusement Park, Zoos, and Wildlife Refuges